guinetn/basecamp/assets/slides/web/css.md

 div:hover {  animation: myAnim 5s linear 2s;  }
                          /     \______________  animation-timing-function
                 animation-name				      . interpolation method (acceleration, deceleration)
                     ↓					              linear 		No accelleration
         @keyframes myAnim {                            ease         Start with gradual acceleration/End with a gradual deceleration
-                from { color:blue;   	              ease-in 	    Acceleration
-                35%  { color:green; }                  ease-out 	Deceleration
+                from { color:blue;   	              ease-in 	    acceleration on the start 35%  { color:green; }                  ease-out 	decceleration on the end
-                ...n STEPS IN %                        ease-in-out
-                to   { color:red; }                    steps (nombre, start | end)
-        }                                              cubic-bezier( p1, p2, p3, p4)
+                ...n STEPS IN %                        ease-in-out  acceleration on start & deceleration on end to   { color:red; }                    steps (nombre, start | end) }                                              cubic-bezier( p1, p2, p3, p4)
 ```